Search

 Few things are as confusing when it comes to home improvement projects than picking a wood finish.
 You know this if you've ever found yourself in the wood finish section of your local hardware store.
 It's only a matter of seconds before your head starts to spin.
 Your mind is brimming with questions as you walk down the aisle, like: What's the difference between lacquer and shellac?
 Can you put varnish over them?
 Is tung oil good for furniture?

-These products can be intimidating and difficult to tell apart for the average homeowner or fledgeling woodworker.
+These products can be intimidating and difficult to tell apart for the average homeowner or fledgling woodworker.
 But once you know a little bit about what each finish type is made of, and how they work, you can choose wood finishes for many projects with ease.

 If you’re a newbie to finishing wood, or simply not sure how to protect your latest flea market furniture find, we’re here to help.
 We'll also answer your frequently asked questions--the ones you might be embarrassed to ask at the hardware shop!